Libensemble/libensemble/docs/running_libE.rst

         (see :doc:`Balsam<executor/balsam_2_executor>`).
 This nesting does work
         with MPICH_ and its derivative MPI implementations.

-        Don't use this mode when running on the **launch** nodes of three-tier systems (e.g. Theta/Summit).
+        Don't use MPI comms when running on the **launch** nodes of three-tier systems (e.g. Theta/Summit).
 In that case ``local`` mode is recommended.

     .. tab-item:: Local Comms